 Brian's third novel, Yours Truly, 2095, was published in 2015.
 The time-travel romance novel follows Jeff Blue — the victim of a time-travel conspiracy— who wakes up trapped in the year 2095.
 The only familiar face is J0; a robotic copy of the wife he left behind in 1981.
 But can she be trusted?
 J0 could be the only key to unlock Jeff’s journey home, but it will require her to do something against her programming—something human.
 Yours Truly, 2095 was nominated for a Hugo Award in 2016, however did not make the finalists.

 Brian's fourth novel, Moonlight City Drive, was published in 2017.
 The supernatural crime-noir novel is set against a 1940's Las Vegas-era backdrop.
-The story follows a detective on the trail of a Jack-the-Ripper-style killer, who he starts to admire and has to decide if he should continue the cat-and-mouse chase or join the killer in the cleansing of society--all masterminded by a vengeful witch and her growing army of ghouls.
+The story follows a detective on the trail of a Jack-the-Ripper-style killer, who he starts to admire and must decide if he should continue the cat-and-mouse chase or join the killer in his cleansing of society, unaware they all might just be puppets being controlled by a vengeful and ancient witch and her growing army of ghouls.

 Brian's first published short story, "Outside of Heaven," appears in the anthology, A Matter of Words (2015).
-The horror-based story surrounds a group of strangers who are stuck at a hotel when the Biblical rapture happens.
-Some of the guests have been taken away, and some have been left behind.
-But the clarity of which ones have been saved, and which ones have been damned, blurs as the night continues on.
+This throwback to the old Creature Double Feature monster stories surrounds a group of strangers stuck at a hotel when the Biblical rapture happens.
+Some of the guests have been taken away and some have been left behind.
+But the clarity of which ones have been saved and which ones have been damned blurs as night turns to dawn.

 Brian's second published story, "The Whaler's Dues," appears in the anthology, A Journey of Words (2016).
-The fantasy-based story focuses on a man who is in love with a stripper, but when they are forced to run from the law together, he realizes she is much more than he ever bargained for.
+The modern-day mythology-romance story focuses on a man in love with a stripper, but when they are forced to flee from the law together, he realizes she is much more than he ever bargained for.
 During their escape, he also discovers he is not the person he always thought he was either.
 Trapped on a series of islands, he comes to understand nothing about life had ever been as it had appeared.

 Brian's third published short story, "Anesthetize (or A Dream Played in Reverse on Piano Keys)," appears in the anthology, A Haunting of Words (2017).
-A disenchanted-youth ghost story with a cat named Bonnie, a scorned lover and a restraining order, and a best friend, swinging from the trees near the train tracks by the lake ... and an insidious secret hiding inside one of the train cabins.
+The disenchanted-youth ghost story involves a cat named Bonnie, a scorned lover with a restraining order, a chatty best friend swinging from the trees near the train tracks by the lake ... and an insidious secret hiding inside one of the train cabins.

 Brian currently lives in New Bern, NC with his wife and their four children.
 Brian is a retired police officer and worked in law enforcement for sixteen years from 2002 - 2018.
 He is a self-proclaimed roller coaster junkie, a New England Patriots fanatic, and his favorite color is burnt orange.